-You guessed it, another early rise and head torches on for this sunrise Rim Walk at Kings Canyon (Watarrka National Park), a morning that you won’t be forgetting in a hurry.
+You guessed it, another early rise and head torches on for this sunrise Rim Walk at Kings Canyon in Watarrka National Park, a morning that you won’t be forgetting in a hurry.

 It’s non-negotiable – you really have to do this trek.

-Once back onto asphalt you’ll be floating through the winding roads of Tjoritja / West MacDonnell Ranges where after rain the flora pops from the red sand in brilliantly proud contrast.
-Don’t miss the Gosse Bluff lookout to add a worthy addition to your insta feed.
+Once back onto asphalt you’ll be floating through the winding roads of Tjoritja / West MacDonnell Ranges where after a bit of rain, the flora pops from the red sand in brilliantly proud contrast.
+Don’t miss the Gosse Bluff lookout to add a worthy addition to your Insta feed.

 1. There’s somewhere to camp (and glamp if you’re feeling flash)